 Each fall, VISD teachers preK-12 have access to a roster of vetted teaching artists and are invited to apply for a residency.
 Teachers are encouraged to work closely with an artist partner in developing the application.
 A committee, including staff-members from Vashon Center for the Arts and Vashon Island School District, make funding decisions in early November.
 Residencies range from 10-40 hours and typically take place between December and June.

-In the spring of 2021, VAIS resident, endangered species and social justice artist Britt Freda worked with 5th grade teachers Jen Lindsay, Phd, Layla Tanner, Nancy Jones, and Madalyn Brown and their students at Chautauqua Elementary to create a collaborative public art installation of painted cedar salmon to raise awareness for protecting and improving watershed habitat.
-On Wednesday, May 19, more than 90 students—both distance learners and young people, who are recently able to attend school in-person—will come together in small groups to install the collective artwork in the Heron Meadow, on the east side of the Vashon Center for the Arts campus.
-Read More!
+n the spring of 2021, VAIS resident, endangered species and social justice artist Britt Freda worked with 5th grade teachers Jen Lindsay, Phd, Layla Tanner, Nancy Jones, and Madalyn Brown and their students at Chautauqua Elementary to create a collaborative public art installation of painted cedar salmon to raise awareness for protecting and improving watershed habitat.
+On Wednesday, May 19, more than 90 students—both distance learners and young people, who were recently able to attend school in-person—came together in small groups to install the collective artwork in the Heron Meadow, on the east side of the Vashon Center for the Arts campus.

 For more information about how to get involved with VAIS, please contact us at vais@vashoncenterforthearts.org.